 At the same time as implementing all my usual personal survival strategies to take care of my own mental health, I was researching the pandemic for my work as a consultant, staying up-to-date with all the latest scientific literature about the coronavirus.
 I realized that all my knowledge about tips to stay sane and about the impact of the virus on mental health could be very helpful to others at this time, and so, the idea for COVID-19 in Bipolar Country was born.
 (I have included user-friendly summaries of relevant research articles in the appendices.)

 "Very informative and insightful.
 Gives pause for thought.
-A simple yet powerful message on how we can be safely cocooned and isolated, but what about those that you rightfully point out are in shelters, psychiatric wards, and jail?"
+A simple yet powerful message on how we can be safely cocooned and isolated, but what about those that you rightfully point out are in shelters, psychiatric wards,

 – Warren H.